What Medications Treat Hidradenitis Suppurativa?

 Topical and intralesional therapies for HS

-These medications are applied to the surface or injected into HS lesions (sores):4-7
+These drugs are applied to the surface or injected into HS lesions (sores):4-7

 - Steroids – Triamcinolone injected into inflamed lesions reduces redness, swelling, pus, and size of the lesion.

-- Resorcinol is an antiseptic cream that softens and sheds scaly skin.
+- Resorcinol – An antiseptic cream that softens and sheds scaly skin.
 It reduces pain and duration of abscesses but causes irritation.

-- Cleansers – Experts support the use of benzoyl peroxide.
+- Cleansers – Experts support the use of chlorhexidine, benzoyl peroxide, and zinc pyrithione.
 In the past, they recommended triclosan to reduce odor.
 In 2017, the U.S. Food and Drug Administration (FDA) banned use of triclosan in antiseptic soaps.

 - Analgesics (painkillers) – Topical analgesics, such as lidocaine, help control pain.